-The specimens shall be blood; serum or plasma in type and the usual precautions in the collection of venipuncture samples should be observed.
+The specimens shall be blood, serum or plasma in type, and the usual precautions in the collection of venipuncture samples should be observed.
 For accurate comparison to established normal values, a fasting morning serum sample should be obtained.
-The blood should be collected in a plain redtop venipuncture tube without additives or anti-coagulants (for serum) or evacuated tube(s) containing EDTA or heparin.
+The blood should be collected in a redtop venipuncture tube with or without additives (for serum) or evacuated tube(s) containing EDTA or heparin (for plasma).
 Allow the blood to clot for serum samples.
-Centrifuge the specimen to separate the serum or plasma from the cells.
+Centrifuge the specimen to separate the serum or plasma from the cells